ABSounds/EQP-WDF-1A/README.md

 ## Summary

-This repository contains the code and resources used for virtualizing the circuit of the Putlec EQP1A studio equalizer.
-The virtual analog model was developed using Wave Digital Filters (WDF) and the resulting model was integrated into a VST3 plugin using the JUCE framework.
+This repository contains the VST3 plug-ins modeling the circuit of the Putlec EQP1A studio equalizer.
+The virtual analog model was developed using Wave Digital Filters (WDF) and the resulting model was integrated into a VST3 plug-in using the JUCE framework.

 <p align="center">
   <img src="Figures/EQP_WDF_1A_PluginGUI.png" width = "900"